rarible/protocol/docs/getting-started/sdk-react-example.md

 ## Usage in APP

+Create the `src/pages` folder and `main.tsx` file there.
+This will be the main page of our application.

-??? example "Usage in APP"
+??? example "main.tsx"

     ```typescript
     import React, { useContext, useEffect, useState } from "react"